Not yet determined

 Read more about these figures

-Adjusted for seasonal variations, there were 110 000 unemployed persons in September.
-This corresponded to 4.0 per cent of the labour force, down 0.3 percentage points from June.
+Adjusted for seasonal variations, there were 111 000 unemployed persons in January.
+This accounts for 4.0 per cent of the labour force, unchanged since October.